mybeliefs/mybeliefs.github.io/docs/New Testament/overview.md

 ### [James (5)](General%20Letters/james)

-- Mostly likely the oldest brother of Jesus (not the apostle); Jesus had many brothers
+#### Background:

+- Written by James (aka Jacob), the half-brother of Jesus.
+- Written to Christians (mostly Jewish) living outside of Palestine.
+- Written around 40-50 AD (might be the earleist book, or Galatians).
+- Similar to OT wisdom writings such as Proverbs.
+- James
-- Did not believe in Jesus at first
+  - did not believe in Jesus at first
-- James was an important leader of the early Church
+  - was an important leader of the early Church
-- Still mostly Jews as believers
-- Might be the earliest(40-50 A.D.) of all the NT writing (except for Galatians)
-- Jewish in nature
-- Similar to OT wisdom writings such as Proverbs
+  - died in 62 AD as a martyr for the faith

+#### Purpose:

+- Provide instructions on how to live out the Christian faith

-#### Verses
+#### Chapters (5):

-- `James 1:19-20` Know this, my beloved brothers: let every person be quick to hear, slow to speak, slow to anger; 20 for the anger of man does not produce the righteousness of God.
-(ESV)
-- `James 3:8-10` but no human being can tame the tongue.
-It is a restless evil, full of deadly poison.
-9 With it we bless our Lord and Father, and with it we curse people who are made in the likeness of God.
-10 From the same mouth come blessing and cursing.
-My brothers, these things ought not to be so.
-(ESV)

-New:
-- `James 1:26-27` If anyone considers himself religious and yet does not keep a tight rein on his tongue, he deceives himself and his religion is worthless.
-27 Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world
+- `1` Ask for wisdom, quick to listen and slow to speak, be doers of the word, control your tongue
+- `2` Faith apart from works is dead
+- `3` Controlling the Tongue, Wisdom from above
+- `4` Ask with wrong motives, Draw near to God, Do not speak evil of other believers, All boasting is evil
+- `5` Let your yes be yes, Trouble pray, Happy sing

 ### [1 Peter (5)](General%20Letters/1%20peter)